JetBrains/kotlin-web-site/docs/topics/sealed-classes.md

 [Learn more about the hierarchical structure of multiplatform projects](multiplatform-hierarchy.md).

-## Sealed classes and when expression
+## Use sealed classes with when expression

 The key benefit of using sealed classes comes into play when you use them in a [`when`](control-flow.md#when-expression) expression.
 The `when` expression, used with a sealed class, allows the Kotlin compiler to check exhaustively that all possible cases are covered.
 In such cases, you don't need to add an `else` clause.
 Here's an example demonstrating this:

 ```kotlin
 // Sealed class and its subclasses